Sound1ab/romannumeralconverter/README.md

 #### Error Handling ####

-Appropriate handling of the input has been setup in order to eliminate any type errors that could arise if it feeds any non numeric numbers into the converter.
-The converter will only accept a maximum value of 5000 as dashed symbols are not permitted.
-An error boundary has also been setup to catch any additional errors.
+Appropriate handling of the input has been setup in order to eliminate any type errors that could arise if it feeds any numeric numbers into the converter.

+The component also has checks setup to watch repeating, descending and incorrect subtractor values.

 #### Tests ####

 Simple snapshot tests have been setup for the basic components and a more in depth suite of test created for the RomanNumeralConverter.js component.

+#### Unresolved issues ####

+Currently there is no way to group input values intelligently.
+For example, the current input checks can't determine that LXL is incorrect.
+This is because the algorithm starts by slicing off the first L, then grouping the next two values as 40, giving a value of 90.
+A more advanced lookup on the input is needed to figure this out.